nest/nest-simulator/doc/topology/Topology_UserManual.rst

 not change properties of the layer.

--  NEST sees the elements of the layer in the same way as the elements of any GIDCollection.
-GIDCollections created as layers can therefore be used in the same ways as any standard GIDCollection.
+-  NEST sees the elements of the layer in the same way as the elements of any NodeCollection.
+NodeCollections created as layers can therefore be used in the same ways as any standard NodeCollection.
-   However, operations requiring a GIDCollection with spatial data (e.g.
+   However, operations requiring a NodeCollection with spatial data (e.g.
-   ``Connect`` with spatial dependence, or visualization of layers) can only be used on GIDCollections created as layers.
+   ``Connect`` with spatial dependence, or visualization of layers) can only be used on NodeCollections created as layers.

 .. literalinclude:: user_manual_scripts/layers.py
     :start-after: #{ layer1p #}